Frozen Winter Landscape

 Data sourced from Bloomberg

-C&I Large = Commercial & Industrial Large Energy Users; C&I Small = Commercial & Industrial Small Energy Users
+C&I Large = Commercial Industrial Large Energy Users C&I Small Commercial Industrial Small Energy Users

 Screenshot

-Data sourced from Federal Reserve Bank of San Francisco
+Federal Reserve Bank of St. Louis

 State of the Consumer